-Coat of Arms is a powerful symbol of rally, and previous board members have always been very conscious of it.
-From the beginning of the Association in 1996, the first president, Mrs. Jacqueline Lepage, and her colleagues took steps to illustrate with a coat of arms this new family reunification.
+Coat of Arms is a powerful symbol of rally, and previous board members have always been very aware of it.
+From the beginning of the 1996 Association, the first president, Jacqueline Lepage, and her colleagues took steps to illustrate with a coat of arms this new family reunion.
 They obtained very good information from the House of Names in Ottawa and made the illustrations used since.
-We always have a strong symbol for Lepage, the eagle.
+We always have a strong symbol for the Lepage, the eagle.

 One often makes the mistake of thinking that coats of arms are an exclusivity of royalty or nobility.
 This is totally wrong.
 In fact, the primary purpose of a shield is to be a clear and strong sign of recognition, as well as a symbol of the values that we want to achieve.

 In the Middle Ages, when they first appeared, coats of arms made it possible to recognize combatants on the battlefield.
 Surrounded by hundreds of knights in armor, unrecognizable, it was necessary to avoid hitting the cousin or the neighbor!
-Then, around the 1300 years and a little later, the guilds, blacksmiths, upholsterers, merchants or bourgeois have given themselves blazons to make themselves known and show their membership.
-It is only much later, towards the modern era, that we are talking here about the beginning of the colonization of New France, that the kingdoms of Europe found a way of taxing the aristocrats who always wanted to be well seen. of the Court.
+Then, around the 1300 years and a little later, the trade guilds, blacksmiths, upholsterers, merchants or bourgeois have come to themselves with blazons to make themselves known and show their belonging.
+It is only much later, towards the modern era, that we are talking about the beginning of the colonization of New France, that the kingdoms of Europe found a way of taxing the aristocrats who always wanted to be well seen. of the Court.
 We had to pay to have a coat of arms.

 Experts in heraldry or the art of blazons will tell you: " Nothing prevents anyone from having a coat of arms ".
 There are, however, some rules to respect for a coat of arms to be considered valid, the first of which is: Never spoof the coat of arms of another ».